 Introduction And History

-STM came into existence as a joint Anglican, Evangelical Lutheran and Methodist venture on 6 January 1979.
+STM came into existence as a joint Anglican, Evangelical Lutheran and Methodist venture on the 6 January 1979.
 For Anglicans and Evangelical Lutherans this marked a further stage in their co-operation in theological education in Malaysia, which had earlier included the Christian Training Centre and Kolej Theoloji Malaysia.
-Since then, we are still holding onto our vision and are thankful for the many contributions people have made towards the growth and development of STM.
+Since then, we still holding onto our vision and is thankful to for the many contributions people have made towards the growth and development of STM.

 The journey of STM began at the ELCM premises at Brickfields (1979-April 1983).
 Since then, we have moved to the Methodist High School premise in Sentul (June 1983-1991) and from Sentul, we moved to Xavier Hall in Jalan Gasing, Petaling Jaya (1992-1997).
 For nearly twenty years, STM was nomadic.
 Finally, in 1998 we shifted to our permanent campus at Seremban in time for the new academic year.